clinfo/GraphIX/README.md

-# GraphIX: Graph-based In silico drug repoisioning with XAI
+# GraphIX: Graph-based In silico XAI for drug repositioning from biopharmaceutical network
 # Overview
 This repository is the python implementation of paper 'GraphIX: Graph-based In silico drug repoisioning with XAI'.<br>
 XaiDR is interpretable supervised learning framework for drug repositioning.
 It can present important genes that have high contribution to disease-drug association prediction.